seven5/seven5.github.io/art-summ.md

 Also, the constraint that chooses to add or remove the CSS class `onClass` will update the display for the particular switch span that is clicked on.

-This type of event  handler is common is Seven5: once you have expressed your display as a set of constraints, the event handler's job is simply to update the state, Seven5 takes care of an necessary screen updates and is careful to _not_ update things that are not affected by the change in the data.
+This type of event handler is common in Seven5: once you have expressed your display as a set of constraints, the event handler's job is simply to update the state, Seven5 takes care of any necessary screen updates, and is careful to _not_ update things that are not affected by the change in the data.
-Constraints are not a free lunch, they require work from you in structuring your application.
+Constraints are not a free lunch: they require work from you in structuring your application.
 They require you to think carefully about the inputs and outputs of your user interface, and require clear articulation of the processing to be done.